Table of Contents

 Even with extensions, there's a hard limit — you cannot stay more than 180 days per calendar year on a visit visa.
 After that, you'd need a residency or long-term visa.

-Overstay in Dubai: New Rules, Zero Grace Period, AED 50/Day Fine
+Overstay in Dubai: Zero Grace Period, AED 50/Day Fine

 Okay, this is the section you really need to read carefully.
-Among all the dubai visit visa new rules in 2026, the overstay rules are the ones with the most immediate financial consequences.
-The new rules for overstay in dubai are strict.
-Not slightly stricter — strictly strict.
-The grace period that previously applied to certain residence visa types?
-Gone as of February 11, 2026.
-From that date, AED 50/day fine applies uniformly across all visa types and all emirates from Day 1.
+Among all the dubai visit visa new rules in 2026, overstay is the one with the most immediate financial consequences.
+The new rules for overstay in dubai are strict — not slightly stricter, strictly strict.
+The grace period that previously applied to certain residence visa types is gone as of February 11, 2026.
+From that date, AED 50/day applies uniformly across all visa types and all emirates from Day 1.

 What Happens If You Overstay

 From the day your visa expires, UAE immigration automatically triggers an AED 50 (approx. USD 14) per day fine.
-No warning, no grace period, no exceptions.
-And from February 11, 2026, this is uniform across all seven Emirates — previously the rates were different depending on where you were.
+No warning, no grace period, no exceptions, uniform across all seven Emirates.

 Employer Responsibility

-There's also a new rule for employers — if you hired someone and didn't cancel their visa properly after they left, and they overstayed, you as the employer can face a fine of up to AED 1,000,000.
+There's also a rule for employers — if you hired someone and didn't cancel their visa properly after they left, and they overstayed, you as the employer can face a fine of up to AED 1,000,000 (approx. USD 272,000).
 That's not a typo.
 One million dirhams.

 The full picture of UAE overstay fines and what to do if you've exceeded your visa is something everyone should know before landing in Dubai.